 - participate (digital clip 3:12 mins, read the transcript).

 The online professional learning session Engaging Culturally Diverse Communities is targeted at school leaders and staff who want to effectively communicate and engage with their culturally and linguistically diverse communities.
 Schools will explore effective consultative decision-making and engagement strategies across their changing demographics.
-Currenly only part one of the course is available for participants to undertake.
+Currently only part one of the course is available for participants to undertake.